NHL

 It works for everybody.

-The only question would be whether Minnesota wouldn't mind the risk of potentially losing Hughes for nothing, and figures it is closer to a Stanley Cup with Hughes and a different center than it would be with Hischier and a different defenseman in Hughes' spot.
+The only question would be whether Minnesota would be willing to risk losing Hughes for nothing, and whether it believes it is closer to a Stanley Cup with Hughes and a different center than with Hischier and a different defenseman in Hughes' spot.
 That's a sensible argument.

-However, there are not many good center options available to make that plan work, and Hischier is probably more likely to sign an extension in Minnesota than Hughes would be given the inevitability of him wanting to play alongside his brothers.
+However, there are not many good center options available to make that plan work, and Hischier is probably more likely to sign an extension in Minnesota than Hughes would be, given the inevitability of his wanting to play alongside his brothers.

 TOP NEWS